oimodeler/oimodeler/docs/source/basicExamples.rst

-.. _fitsImageModel:
+.. _imageFits:

-Component based on a fits image
+Precomputed fits-formated image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the `FitsImageCubeModels.py.py <https://github.com/oimodeler/oimodeler/tree/main/examples/BasicExamples/FitsImageCubeModels.py>`_ script, we demonstrate the capability of building models using pre-computed images or chromatic image-cubes in the fits format.
+In the `FitsImageModel.py <https://github.com/oimodeler/oimodeler/tree/main/examples/BasicExamples/FitsImageModel.py>`_ script, we demonstrate the capability of building models using precomputed  image in fits format.

-In this example we will use a chromatic image-cube computed around the :math:`Br\gamma` emission line for a classical Be Star circumstellar disk.
-The model, detailed in `Meilland et al. (2012) <https://ui.adsabs.harvard.edu/abs/2012A%26A...538A.110M/abstract>`_ was taken form the `AMHRA <https://amhra.oca.eu/AMHRA/bedisk/input.htm>`_ service of the JMMC.
+In this example we will use a semi-physical model for a classical Be star and its circumstellar disk.
+The model, detailed in `Vieira et al. (2015) <https://ui.adsabs.harvard.edu/abs/2015MNRAS.454.2107V/abstract>`_ was taken form the `AMHRA <https://amhra.oca.eu/AMHRA/disco-gas/input.htm>`_ service of the JMMC.

 .. note::
     AMHRA develops and provides various online astrophysical models dedicated to the scientific exploitation of high angular and high spectral facilities.
 Currently available models are : semi-physical gaseous disk of classical Be stars and dusty disk of YSO, Red-supergiant and AGB, binary spiral for WR stars, physical limb-darkening models, kinematics gaseous disks, and a grid of supergiant B[e] stars models.

 Let's start by importing oimodeler as well as useful packages.